eirikt/default-webapp-elm-now/README.md

    This little statement is JavaScript code that will be executed in the browsers.
    For the small amounts of JavaScript we will use, we will, as a principle, use modern JavaScript.
    Here we are using ECMAScript 2015 features&mdash;which means that Internet Explorer 10 and older browsers at the moment are unsupported in this webapp.
-   Support for older browsers can be achieved by an extra transpiling step (which we will introduce in later commits)&mdash;but only add it if the customer explicitly asks for/demands it!
+   Support for older browsers can be achieved by an extra transpiling step (which we will introduce in later commits)&mdash;but only add it if the customer explicitly asks for/demands it when you inform them about this choice.

    ###### Elm-based content
    We have to add the requested `src/elm/Main.elm` source file. e.g.: